Level/leveldown/CONTRIBUTING.md

-# LevelUP is an OPEN Open Source Project
+# LevelDOWN is an OPEN Open Source Project

 -----------------------------------------